 I just saw that Jerry Bridges has a book out now called Is God Really in Control?
-And I kind of groaned to myself, yeah I wonder?
-Because here I sit, 33 and still single, wondering what in the world am I doing wrong.
-Why in the world has it not happened for me yet?
-I feel as though I have done everything I could do to prepare myself for marriage, to put myself in places where I could meet "the one" and I have prayed so much that there must be bloody prints on the pearly gates from me banging on them trying to get answers or relief or a husband!
+And I kind of groaned to myself, Yeah, I wonder.
+Because here I sit 33 and still single, wondering what in the world am I doing wrong.
+I feel as though I have done everything I could do to prepare myself for marriage, to put myself in places where I could meet "the one," and I have prayed so much that there must be bloody prints on the pearly gates from me banging on them trying to get answers or relief or a husband!

 Thanks for writing.
 You've raised lots of questions — even more than I have space to cover in this column.
 I'll try to answer the most pressing ones.

 Is there "one" for you, or is it just a matter of making a good choice among the options that present themselves?

 Good question.
 I think this is something lots of single women ponder.
 And honestly, I don't know if there's only one for each of us.
 I think, theoretically, we could make a good life with a variety of husbands — if we're willing to do the work necessary for any good relationship.
 The only real requirement Scripture gives for a marriage partner is that we be equally yoked.
 Beyond that, it's mostly common sense and hard work.

 Of course you should look for the confirmation of friends and family that the man you've chosen is a good match.
 And you should be better as a couple than you are apart: emotionally, mentally and spiritually.
 Finally, since Scripture commands wives to respect their husbands, you should choose a man you admire and are able to respect (even when he doesn't deserve it, Ephesians 5:22-33).